Scholarships, Bursaries and Assistance for Current Residents (2nd year and above)

 Henderson Country Student Scholarship for Returning Residents

-Deadline for bursary applications is 4pm on 31 January 2013!
+Deadline for bursary applications Friday 31 January 2014, 4pm!

 Frank Hambly Memorial Scholarship

 The Frank Hambly Memorial Scholarships were established to commemorate the service to Lincoln College of the Reverend William Frank Hambly, M.A., D.D., Master of the College from its inception in 1952 to his death in 1972.
 The two scholarships are awarded to recognise and encourage academic excellence.